micro-ROS/micro-ROS.github.io/_docs/hardware_support.md

 ---
 title: Supported Hardware
 ---

-This page lists the hardware that microROS currently supports, and also accessories that we frequently refer to, such as add-on boards, and JTAG probes.
+This page lists the hardware that micro-ROS currently supports, and also accessories that we frequently refer to, such as add-on boards, and JTAG probes.

 ## Evaluation Boards